 We’re going to focus on the

-service.py you want to turn into functions on NStack,
+service.py you want to publish as functions on NStack,

 and their input and output schemas (also known as types).

-In this instance, we want to expose one function,
+In this instance, we are telling NStack to publish one function,

 numChars, which takes

 The schema – or type – system is a key feature of NStack that lets you define the sort of data your function can take as input, and produce as output.
 This helps you ensure that your module can be reused and works as intended in production.

 To build and publish our module on NStack, we use the

 ~/Demo> nstack build Building NStack Container module Demo:0.0.1-SNAPSHOT.
 Please wait.
 This may take some time.
 Module Demo:0.0.1-SNAPSHOT built successfully.
 Use `nstack list functions` to see all available functions

 When we run

 build, the code is packaged up and sent to the server.